XSEDE/ipf/docs/INSTALL.md

 -   Python 3.6 or newer
 -   The python-amqp package
 -   The python-setuptools package IF installed by RPM.
--   (Optional) The xdresourceid tool.
-If not available a resourceid will need to be configured by hand.

 *These dependencies are encoded in the RPM.*